rosakettumaki/ice-cream-love-story/README.md

 This project is still a draft that shows where I’m heading with my storytelling.
 Here’s what I would improve in the next iteration:

 Refine webpage styling: improve fonts, colors, image scaling, and overall layout polish.
+I'd love to learn how to use videos as backgrouds of scrolly.
+I tried this, but it was too complicated to get videos look nice and be small enough to be hosted on GitHub.
 Unify graphic style: recreate both charts in Illustrator for a consistent visual identity.
 Improve video aesthetics: integrate them more naturally into the scroll experience, rather than as standalone YouTube embeds.
 Enhance the narrative structure: better align visuals, video, and text to work in concert—deciding which medium is best for each piece of information.